alexander-albers/tripkit/README.md

 # TripKit
 TripKit is a Swift-port of https://github.com/schildbach/public-transport-enabler with some additional enhancements.
 This library allows you to get data from public transport providers.
+You can get an overview of all supported transit providers here: https://navigatorapp.net/coverage.
 Look into [NetworkProvider.swift](https://github.com/alexander-albers/tripkit/blob/master/Sources/TripKit/NetworkProvider.swift) for an overview of the API.

 TripKit is built using Swift 5.0 and requires iOS 10.0/watchOS 3.0/tvOS 10.0/macOS 10.12.